saroltah/find-salad-recipes/README.md

 Remove empty values! : columns = [x for x in columns if x != ''] but it's not working.
 So i created a new list spaceless_columns.
 The values were not returning in list, because I returned x directly back to spaceless_columns.
 Instead I created a spaceless_column list too, return x back to spaceless_column and  returned spaceless_column back to spaceless_columns.

 _-initial ideas for this function:_

 - 1: idea: define row first:
-		Get the rows as a list - 0, 1: 2:
+	Get the rows as a list.
 	Then loop through rows: avocado, beatroot, pea pl.
 	Then get avocados place: pl row-index 0
 	Then add+1 so get the column, since column numbers starts from 1

-		OR

 - idea 2, get columns as lists:[sallad1], [sallad2]  and loop through where avocado is.
 I used this idea.
 The function loops through the spaceless columns, checks in which recipe the favoruite_veggie is, then it breaks.
 	That is why it shows only one option.
 The column(list) where is founds the veggie is a list with "normal" index numbers, so I could call the name of the recipe with [0] and the rest of the ingredients with [1:]
   In future when I add chose_recipe function, I remove break, so it shows all the options.

-I reunited the find_matching_recipe and show_matching recipe, which was working the same fine, but I think it is better to have smaller functions, so I rather leave them separate.
+I reunited the find_matching_recipe() and show_matching recipe(), which was working the same fine, but I think it is better to have smaller functions, so I rather leave them separate.

  </br>

-### 9.
+### 10.
 **show_the_whole_recipe function:**
 -  The function asks the users if they want to see the whole recipe.
 The answer can be yes or no, with an if-elif statement the yes triggers show_recipe_link function, and no triggers start_again function.
 -  I get the values of the link sheet of my google sheet (link_sheet), and call the values from it (all_links).
 Also I called again the get_columns() function, to make columns, just with different argument.